Showing posts with label Making a better World. Show all posts

 Israel Palestine - Why not support and care for each other

 The recent attack by Hamas is morally wrong, but the reaction of Israel is also morally wrong.
 Both sides must be condemned, as the only justification for the State of Israel comes from a story dating back to the Bronze age and Hamas should not kill other human beings in order to further its cause.
-Neither side makes any serious attempt to integrate or find a solution, which is to support and care for each other.
+Neither side makes any serious attempt to integrate or find a final solution, which is to support and care for each other.

 The modern state of Israel was formed just after the second world war when us Brits became alarmed at the scale of migration of Jewish people flooding into Palestine, and tried to control the numbers.
 A short war followed, but the war weary British didn't see the point of fighting and so left.
 Both the British and Israel didn't considered the Palestinian people already living there.
 Many in the middle east see Hamas as fighting for their homeland, just like Ukraine, and yet the west backs Israel, thus losing all credibility in the eyes of half the world.
 It's tribalism at it's worst.